akoidan/pychat/CONTRIBUTING.md

 ## FE TODO
+- send image to chat if error on server or inet goes down while uploading - we don't have an option to retry
 - Add linters like on webpack-vue-typescript
 - ADD ability to change theme during registration
 - add ability to cancel filetransfer on sender side